compute-io/mean/README.md

 $ npm install -g compute-mean
 ```

-Once installed, insert the command into a standard-in/standout-out data pipeline.
+Once installed, insert the `compute-mean` command into a standard-in/standard-out data pipeline.

 ``` bash
 $ <stdout> | compute-mean | <stdin>
 ```

+Currently, the module assumes that the `stdin` data is newline delimited.

 For example,